MaddyTP/node-red-contrib-ui-reef/README.md

 [![platform](https://img.shields.io/badge/platform-Node--RED-red)](https://nodered.org)

 This set of Node-Red nodes are inteded to be used to create an interactive dashboard for reef and freshwater aquarium controllers.
-These nodes are designed to work specifically with Node-Red-Dashboard (min v2.10.0) which must be installed first.
+Node-Red-Dashboard (min v2.10.0) is required and must be installed first.

 ![image](https://user-images.githubusercontent.com/45469378/146694931-4b29cefe-bff7-48d8-b2ff-3cca6dedfff5.png)